sequra/woocommerce-sequra/sequra/readme.txt

 = Minimum Requirements =

-* PHP version 7.2 or greater
+* PHP version 7.3 or greater
 * PHP extensions enabled: cURL, JSON
 * WordPress 5.9 or greater
-* WooCommerce 6.0 or greater
+* WooCommerce 4.7.0 or greater
 * Merchant account at seQura, [sign up here](https://share.hsforms.com/1J2S1J2NPTi-pZERcgJPOVw1c4yg)

 = Automatic installation =

 1. Install the plugin via Plugins -> New plugin.
 Search for 'seQura'.
 2. Activate the 'seQura' plugin through the 'Plugins' menu in WordPress
-3. Set your seQura credentials at WooCommerce -> Settings -> payments -> seQura
+3. Set your seQura credentials at WooCommerce -> seQura
 4. You're done, the seQura payment methods should be visible in the checkout of your WooCommerce.

 = Manual installation =